Virginia teacher shot by 6-year-old can proceed with $40 million lawsuit, judge rules

 Police have said the shooting was intentional.
 Zwerner claims school officials knew the boy “had a history of random violence” at school and home, including when he “choked” his kindergarten teacher.

-J. H. Verkerke, a University of Virginia law professor, previously told The Associated Press that Zwerner’s attorneys faced an uphill battle under the state’s workers’ compensation law.
-He said they needed to prove the shooting was unrelated to Zwerner’s job, even though she was shot in her classroom.

-Their challenge was “to somehow make out that it’s personal,” Verkerke said.
+Verkerke, the law professor, said Zwerner’s attorneys needed to prove the shooting was unrelated to Zwerner’s job.
+Their challenge was “to somehow make out that it’s personal.”

 In his ruling on Friday, Judge Hoffman wrote that the shooting against Zwerner was “personal.”